andrewdalpino/UltraZoom/README.md

 ## References

 >- Z. Liu, et al. A ConvNet for the 2020s, 2022.
->- B. Lin, et al. A Closer Look At Loss Weighting In Multi-Task Learning, 2021.
 >- J. Yu, et al. Wide Activation for Efficient and Accurate Image Super-Resolution, 2018.
 >- J. Johnson, et al. Perceptual Losses for Real_time Style Transfer and Super-Resolution, 2016.
 >- W. Shi, et al. Real-Time Single Image and Video Super-Resolution Using an Efficient Sub-Pixel Convolutional Neural Network, 2016.